 • Tom Colin is elected Chair of the Board.

-• The Reverend Kenneth Gordon Hurto of Des Moines, Iowa, is installed as the fourth settled minister.
+• Rev. Kenneth Gordon Hurto of Des Moines, Iowa, is installed as minister.

 • Wendy Burns is elected Chair of the Board.

-• The Church takes turns providing overnight housing and meals to homeless people and begins on-going advocacy for low-cost housing.
+• The Church takes turns providing overnight housing and meals to homeless people.

 • Hinkley Porter is elected Chair of the Board.